Panasonic FZ1000 vs Sony RX100 III

 Review summary: Panasonic FZ1000 vs Sony RX100 III

-So how do things add up?
-Is there a clear favorite between the Panasonic FZ1000 and the Sony RX100 III?
+So what conclusions can be drawn?
+Is the Panasonic FZ1000 better than the Sony RX100 III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).